Foreclosure is when the lender takes back the property after the homeowner fails to make required payments on a mortgage.

 Foreclosure moratoriums suspend or stop foreclosure.

-If your loan is backed by Fannie Mae, Freddie Mac, HUD/FHA, USDA, or VA, your lender or loan servicer cannot foreclose on you until after June 30, 2021.
+If your loan is backed by Fannie Mae, Freddie Mac, HUD/FHA, USDA, or VA, your lender or loan servicer could not foreclose on you until after July 31, 2021.

 If you want to learn more